TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     }

     setLocalError("");
     await signUp(email, password);

-    // If sign-up was successful, the user context is updated automatically
+    // If signUp is successful, user is set in context, row is inserted in 'profiles'
-    // plus the 'profiles' row is inserted.
-Check error to see if something failed.
+    // (See logs for any errors.)
   }

   return (